ARM-software/CMSIS-Stream/platform/cmsis_rtos_runtime/README.md

 ## `app_config.hpp`

-This header is generally used to define `CG_BEFORE_BUFFER` and `CG_BEFORE_NODE_EXECUTION` than can be used to modify the CMSIS Stream scheduler.
+This header is generally used to define `CG_BEFORE_BUFFER` and `CG_BEFORE_NODE_EXECUTION`, which customize the generated CMSIS-Stream scheduler.

 `CG_BEFORE_BUFFER` __must__ be used to enforce alignment of buffers when memory optimization feature is activated.

 ## `stream_runtime_config.hpp`

 This header can be used to redefine macros `CMSISSTREAM_LOG_ERR` and `CMSISSTREAM_LOG_DBG` for logging.

-All configuration macros can also be redefined in this header.
+All CMSIS-Stream runtime configuration macros can also be redefined in this header. `stream_platform_config.hpp` includes it before defining platform defaults, so values defined here override the Pack defaults.

 ## Other header